ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

 dissapointed by two sources of food so far, I could feel my belly growling for anything that might satiate my hunger.
-When I stumbled upon the mushrooms, let me tell you, at first I was wary, because I did not know if these fungus would satisfy my digestive systems or not.
+When I stumbled upon the mushrooms, let me tell you, at first I was wary, because I did not know if these fungus would agree with my digestive systems or not.
 But it was actually our parents story which led me to convince myself to eat them.

 "The way I reasoned was this.
 I thought, 'If mother and father have already